 Cats administered ZORBIUM had higher body temperatures compared to the vehicle control group throughout the study.
 Following the initial dose, the mean temperatures in cats administered ZORBIUM increased above normal and were up to 1.8 °F greater than the vehicle control group.
 Increased body temperature primarily occurred during the first 8 hours after the initial dose and was observed in the majority of cats administered ZORBIUM.
 Elevated temperatures ranged from 102.6 °F to 104.5 °F. The highest temperatures occurred at 2 hours after the first dose, gradually decreasing by 24 hours.
-By 3 days after dose administration, body temperatures in cats administered ZORBIUM had returned to levels observed in the vehicle control group.
+By 3 days after dose administered in the vehicle control group.
 After the second and third doses (days 4 and 8), mean temperatures in all ZORBIUM groups were again higher than in the vehicle control group, but not higher than the normal reference range.